-Computer forensics can do amazing things: find deleted materials, recover lost documents, establish a timeline of events, expose intentions, uncover crimes, and others.
+Digital evidence provided by computer forensics can yield amazing results: find deleted materials, recover lost documents, establish a timeline of events, expose intentions, uncover crimes, and others.
 The breadth and depth of the field will only continue to grow as electronic devices proliferate into every aspect of life.
 As the demand for forensic experts, tools, and resources has increased, the field has accepted four basic principles that govern an investigation.
 These principles are taken from the ACPO Good Practice Guide for Digital Evidence.

 The first guideline is to preserve the integrity of the original hardware – whether it be a computer, laptop, tablet, cell phone, or any other electronic device or document.
 We do this by making a copy of the data so that we can perform our investigations without contaminating or compromising the integrity of the original device.